Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Alban): Fix some enabling/disabling issues for the toolbar buttons and the menu items
 - BUGFIX (Alban): The 'R' and 'L' shortcutkey were inversed
 - BUGFIX (Alban): The red rectangle was not drawn on the preview image of the export window at the first display after loading a file
+- BUGFIX (Alban): When moving a selection, the brick under the mouse was highlighted even if it was not inside the selection
 - BUGFIX (Alban): The XML files of the parts should be save in UTF-8 (for better linux handling)
 - BUGFIX (Ghislain): Under Linux (with Mono) the drag and drop of part is not working
 - BUGFIX (Alban): Fix the maximum of bugs under Mono while keeping Dot Net working: